 - Output condition control for Purchase Order (and RFQ if required) must be set to use the Ordering Address for the output

-- PO form should be designed to use the Ordering Address name and address to ensure consistency with the supplier (this is optional but recommended)
+- PO form should be designed to use the Ordering Address name and address to ensure consistency with the supplier (this is optional but I personally recommend)

 How to set up in the Business Partner;